51 Movies About Aliens You Need To Watch Now

 Pitch Black

-"Pitch Black" introduces audiences to the enigmatic character of Riddick, played by Vin Diesel, who would go on to appear in two other theatrical films.
-In this movie, he is a criminal being transported by a bounty hunter aboard a ship with a mixed group of passengers.
-Debris in outer space damages the ship, and they make an emergency landing on a remote planet.
-The planet is constantly in the daylight, as its sky holds three suns.
-They discover in the caves below a hostile alien creature that is harmed by light but is vicious and bloodthirsty.
-Much to their dismay, the passengers find evidence that an eclipse is about to occur, causing the entire planet to be shrouded in rare darkness, allowing the creature to hunt.
+"Pitch Black" introduces audiences to the enigmatic character of Riddick, played by Vin Diesel, who would go on to appear in two more theatrical films.
+In this one, he is a criminal being transported by a bounty hunter (Cole Hauser) aboard a ship with a mixed group of passengers.
+Debris in outer space damages the ship, which makes an emergency landing on a remote planet.
+The planet is constantly bathed by daylight from three nearby suns, but the ship's survivors discover in the caves below hostile alien creatures that can only attack in the dark.

+Much to their dismay, the passengers find evidence that an eclipse is about to occur, causing the entire planet to be shrouded in rare darkness and allowing the creature to hunt.
 Ultimately, Riddick's modified eyesight, which enables him to see in the dark, is the very asset the group needs to survive.
 "Pitch Black" is a perfect blend of sci-fi action and horror elements.
 It's a character-focused story that peels back the layers and motivations of the stranded survivors as the narrative progresses, making it a worthy sci-fi adventure.

 Batteries Not Included

 This endearing film doesn't aim for screams or thought-provoking themes.
 Instead, it's a heart-warming film mixed with themes of friendship, grief, and renewal.
-Beyond that, it's hard not to completely adore the tiny infant Fix-Its — likely while wishing the helpful little alien crew actually existed.
+Beyond that, it's hard not to completely adore the tiny infant Fix-Its — while wishing the helpful little alien crew actually existed.

 Dark Skies